doublecloud/transfer/docs/architecture-overview.md

 ### Log delivery

-In DoubleCloud, all logs are delivered and processed by **{{ data-transfer-name }}**.
+In YandexCloud, most of the logs are delivered and processed by **{{ data-transfer-name }}**.
 For this purpose, all applications write their logs in a structured (JSON) form to an Apache Kafka topic and then configure the process of delivering logs from these topics to the repositories. **{{ data-transfer-name }}** can parse such topics into structured tables and deliver them to the target (e.g., S3 and ClickHouse).

 This approach scales well horizontally since each partition can be read by an independent transfer process (worker) for delivery.
 Thus, **{{ data-transfer-name }}** can transparently transfer both single lines per second and hundreds of thousands of lines per second with a delivery lag of: 0.5 / 1 / 5 (50 / 95 / 99 percentile.